ngsorenson/UVSim/Milestone 5/README.md

 4. `main.py`: An example script demonstrating how to use the UVSim class to load and run a program.
 5. `gui.py`: Implements the GUI class for a user-friendly interface to interact with UVSim.

 ## Usage:

+1. Navigate to the directory containing the source code (`'.\Milestone 5\src\'`).
-1. Ensure you have Python 3 or later installed on your system.
+2. Ensure you have Python 3 or later installed on your system.
-2. Run the program by executing the `gui.py` script:
+3. Run the program by executing the `gui.py` script:
    - `python3 gui.py`
-3. The GUI window will pop up:
-   In the GUI window, you will find 9 buttons:
+4. The GUI window will pop up.
+Inside the GUI window, you will find 9 buttons:
    1. `Load Program`: Click this button to select a program file and load it into the simulator.
 The loaded program will be displayed in the "Log" window.
    2. `Save Program`: Click this button when you are ready to save the program file to a location you choose.
    3. `Run Program`: After loading a program, click this button to run the program.
 You will be prompted to input a 4-digit word, and the program will execute, displaying the output in the "Log" window.
    4. `Step Program`: This button will step through the program waiting for you to press it again for each step.
    5. `Stop Program`: This button will stop the program.
    6. `Reinitialize UVSim`: Click this button to clear the memory and reset the program state without closing the application.
    7. `Clear Output`: Clears the output in the output field.
    8. `Change Color Scheme`: Allows the user to put hex codes for primary and secondary colors.
    9. `Reset to Default Colors`: Sets the color scheme back to UVU colors.
+5. Click `Load Program`, then pick a file you would like UVSim to run.
+6. Once the program is loaded into UVSim, to run the program continuously click `Run Program`.
+7. Or you can click `Step Program` to have UVSim execute 1 line then wait for you to click `Step Program` again.
+8. You can continue to step the program until it finishes or click `Stop Program` to halt it.
+9. Regardless, UVSim will follow the instructions according to the program you have loaded in, prompting you when needed for input.
+10. You can also choose to edit the program you loaded in by editing the Memory Contents field.
+11. Make sure to press "Ctrl + s" to save your edits before clicking `Run Program` to run the program like before.
+12. Running multiple files:
+    - To run another file if you would like to clear the memory, click the Reinitialize UVSim, then load your new file into UVSim and run it using the `Run Program` button.
+    - You can also clear the output section by clicking the `Clear Output` button.
+    - Also, feel free to customize the color scheme by using the buttons `Change Color Scheme` and `Reset to Default Colors`.
 4. Click `Load Program`, then pick a file you would like UVSim to run.
 5. Once program is loaded into UVSim, to run the program continuously click `Run Program`.
 6. Or you can click `Step Program` to have UVSim execute 1 line then wait for you to click `Step Program` again.